ezzatron/nvector-go/README.md

 //
 // See: https://www.ffi.no/en/research/n-vector/#example_8
 func Example_n08AAndDistanceToB() {
-	// Position A is given as n_EA_E:
-	// Enter elements directly:
+	// PROBLEM:
-	// a := nvector.Vector{X: 1, Y: 0, Z: -2}.Normalize()

-	// or input as lat/long in deg: a := nvector.FromGeodeticCoordinates(
+	// Position A is given as n-vector: a := nvector.FromGeodeticCoordinates(
 		nvector.GeodeticCoordinates{
 			Latitude:  nvector.Radians(80),